MAN - ORL

 What’s the cheapest day of the week to fly from Manchester to Orlando?

-The average price of all flights from Manchester to Orlando clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Manchester to Orlando clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Manchester to Orlando?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Manchester to Orlando, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Manchester to Orlando, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Manchester to Orlando?